AXDOOMER/KillBox/README.md

 * Your computer must support OpenGL.

 ## How to run on Linux
-Install the latest Java for Oracle's website.
+Install the latest Java from Oracle's website.
-Go in the KillBox master directoy (which has GridLevelMaker and license.txt), then in the "KillBox" directory.
+Go in the KillBox master directory (which has GridLevelMaker and license.txt), then in the "KillBox" directory.
-Copy the files from the "src" directory into the current directoy.
+Copy the files from the "src" directory into the current directory.

 Compile using:
 ```